THE TRUST BOARD

 I can’t say that I have been a Worcester City fan all my life and that I remember the days of St George’s Lane.
 I have been a Liverpool fan all my life but in the last few years my support has slowly declined.
 Ever since leaving Liverpool after graduating from University, I felt like I lost my local connection to the club and to the team.
 Therefore, when I moved to Worcester I wanted to connect with my new community through the local football club.

 What made this process so much easier was that within moments of looking into Worcester City I could see all the hallmarks of a club run in complete harmony with my outlook on life: Community, Empowerment and Equality.
-Through talking to Luke Cox I very quickly saw what Worcester wanted to do and how it wanted to do it.
 Worcester deserves to have a football club that the city is proud of fans are passionate about and the Supporters’ Trust have so far worked to provide just that.

-I would bring passion, energy and excitement to this role if elected and want to bring as many local people as possible with me on Worcester City’s journey.
+I will bring passion, energy and excitement to this role and want to bring as many local people as possible with me on Worcester City’s journey.